Environment

 • Our forests are important and need to be replenished as some timbers are being used new ones must be growing.

-• The use of damaging chemicals as with the firefighting foams must cease and clean-ups must begin and where necessary compensation to affected people must commence in the immediate future.
+• The use of damaging toxic chemicals as with the firefighting foams must cease and clean-ups must begin and where necessary compensation to affected people must commence in the immediate future.